microsoft/react-native-code-push/README.md

 2. If you're using RNPM >=1.6.0, you will be prompted for the deployment key you'd like to use.
 If you don't already have it, you can retreive this value by running `code-push deployment ls <appName> -k`, or you can choose to ignore it (by simply hitting `<ENTER>`) and add it in later.
 To get started, we would recommend just using your `Staging` deployment key, so that you can test out the CodePush end-to-end.

-3. (Only needed in v1.8.0+ of the plugin) In your `android/app/build.gradle` file, add the `codepush.gradle` file as an additional build task definition underneath `react.gradle`:

-    ```gradle
-    ...
-    apply from: "../../node_modules/react-native/react.gradle"
-    apply from: "../../node_modules/react-native-code-push/android/codepush.gradle"
-    ...
-    ```

 And that's it for installation using RNPM!
 Continue below to the [Plugin Configuration](#plugin-configuration-android) section to complete the setup.

 #### Plugin Installation (Android - Manual)